ahmedelziady/pdsnd_github/README.md

 ### Credits
 A big thank you to the open source community for all the great support .Special Thanks to [udacity.com](https://www.udacity.com/)

+### license
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation file